bufbuild-ru/docs/blog/connect-rpc-joins-cncf/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Connect RPC joins CNCF: gRPC you can bet your business on"
-  tagline: "June 4, 2024"
 ---

+# Connect RPC joins CNCF: gRPC you can bet your business on

 [_Connect RPC_](https://connectrpc.com/)_, Buf’s family of fully protocol-conformant and battle-tested alternatives to Google’s gRPC project, has joined the Cloud Native Computing Foundation.
 We joined the CNCF to demonstrate our deep commitment to sustainably and responsibly growing Connect as a_ [_well-governed and community-led open source project_](https://connectrpc.com/docs/governance/project-governance)_.
 Today, Connect integrates seamlessly with gRPC systems in production at companies of all sizes, such as_ [_CrowdStrike_](https://github.com/CrowdStrike/perseus/pull/155)_,_ [_PlanetScale_](https://planetscale.com/blog/faster-mysql-with-http3#can-http-be-faster-than-the-mysql-protocol)_,_ [_RedPanda_](https://github.com/redpanda-data/console/blob/master/backend/go.mod)_,_ [_Chick-fil-A_](https://medium.com/chick-fil-atech/connect-ing-chick-fil-a-2008bdf10be9)_,_ [_Bluesky_](https://jazco.dev/2024/01/10/golang-and-epoll/)_, and Dropbox._